azureblaze/lockjaw/userguide/src/intro.md

 Lockjaw is inspired by [Dagger](https://dagger.dev), which is a mature dependency injection framework for Java.
-Lockjaw has feature parity with Dagger ( sans [producers](https://dagger.dev/dev-guide/producers), which may not be too useful in Rust with async/await available.)
+Lockjaw has feature parity with Dagger ( except [producers](https://dagger.dev/dev-guide/producers), which may not be too useful in Rust with async/await available.)

 Main features: